openvinotoolkit/openvino/docs/benchmarks/performance_int8_vs_fp32.md

 # Model Accuracy for INT8 and FP32 Precision {#openvino_docs_performance_int8_vs_fp32}

-The following table shows the absolute accuracy drop that is calculated as the difference in accuracy between the FP32 representation of a model and its INT8 representation.
+Below table presents the absolute accuracy drop that is calculated as the difference in accuracy between the FP32 representation of a model and its INT8 representation:

 @sphinxdirective
 .. raw:: html